-Yes, monthly contributions amounts can be decreased or increased, depending on the subscriber’s requirements, once a year, during April.
+Yes, monthly contributions amounts can be decreased or increased once a year, during April, depending on your requirements.

-Atal Pension Yojana subscribers will receive periodic statements regarding the status of their accounts and the balance available.
-Instant information can be got through an SMS alert on the registered mobile number.
+You will receive periodic statements regarding the status of your accounts and the balance available.
+Instant information can be received through an SMS alert on the registered mobile number.

-Yes, he can continue to make monthly contributions to his Atal Pension Yojana account without any interruptions, as the amount is paid only through preset auto-debits.
+Yes, you can continue to make monthly contributions to your account without any interruptions, as the amount is paid only through pre-set auto-debits.

 Only Indian citizens are eligible to open an Atal Pension Yojana account.
-If an Atal Pension Yojana subscriber becomes an NRI, then the account will be closed.
-The accrued contribution amount will be given to the subscriber and this will be treated like a voluntary exit done before the age of 60.
+If you become an NRI, then the account will be closed.
+The accrued contribution amount will be given to you and this will be treated like a voluntary exit done before the age of 60.

 Atal Pension Yojana Top Pages